gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 Preprocessing Symbols
 ^^^^^^^^^^^^^^^^^^^^^

-Preprocessing symbols are defined in definition files and referred to in sources to be preprocessed.
-A Preprocessing symbol is an identifier, following normal Ada (case-insensitive) rules for its syntax, with the restriction that all characters need to be in the ASCII set (no accented letters).
+Preprocessing symbols are defined in *definition files* and referenced in the sources to be preprocessed.
+A preprocessing symbol is an identifier, following normal Ada (case-insensitive) rules for its syntax, with the restriction that all characters need to be in the ASCII set (no accented letters).